 Preheat the oven to 375 degrees.

 Spray a casserole dish with a bit of non-stick cooking spray.
 Place sliced zucchini on the bottom, top with tomatoes.
-Sprinkle tomatoes with a pinch of salt, pepper, ¼ tsp garlic powder and ¼ tsp Italian seasoning.
+Sprinkle tomatoes with a pinch of salt, pepper, ¼ teaspoon garlic powder and ¼ teaspoon Italian seasoning.
 Lay onion pieces on top.

 Start another layer off with the zucchini, then tomatoes, spices, onion.
 Repeat.
 You should have 3 layers.